To book your Grand Canyon rafting trip

 CANCELLATION POLICY FOR GRAND CANYON RAFTING TRIPS

-Your $400 deposit is refundable less a $100 service charge per person, if GCW is notified at least 120 days before departure.
+Your $400 deposit is refundable less a $100 service charge per person for 2019 guests, and a $200 service charge per person for 2020 guests, if GCW is notified at least 120 days before departure.
 119 days to 31 days prior to departure will forfeit the $400 deposit.
 Within 30 days of departure will forfeit full fare.

 It is your responsibility to research and purchase a travel protection plan to protect you and your trip investment.